 You probably know what your shoe size is, but did you know your shoe size is actually different depending on where you are in the world?
 That’s right, countries and regions throughout the world use different sizing standards.
 For example, men’s shoes that are listed as size 7.5 in the United States and Canada are a size 40 in European countries.
 The same shoes are a size 7 in the United Kingdom, Australia, New Zealand, and Mexico, but a size 25.5 in Japan.

-Not only do your feet grow bigger as you grow up, but the average size of people's feet have grown over the years, too.
-In the early 1900s, the average woman's shoe size was about a size 4.
-By the 1940s, this had increased to about a size 5.5.
-In the 1970s, the average woman wore a size 7.5.
-And today?
-Even bigger!
-The average modern American woman wears shoes sized between size 8.5 and size 9.
+Not only do your feet grow bigger as you grow up, but the average size of people’s feet have grown over the years, too.
+In the early 1900s, the average woman’s shoe size was about a size 4.
+Today, it’s between size 8.5 and size 9.
+Men’s feet are growing, too!
+Sizes 6 and 7 used to be in high demand.
+Today, stores sell more 9s, 10s, and 11s.